 IIoT temperature sensors monitor ambient temperature remotely and in real-time, alerting businesses immediately when pre-defined critical thresholds are passed.
 By implementing comprehensive analytics with the help of IIoT devices, businesses generate end-to-end visibility and can proactively manage the cold chain.

 These data insights enable food businesses to close gaps in the cold chain, improving product quality and safety.
-Organisations are, therefore, able to fix the cold chain when it fails.
+Organizations are, therefore, able to fix the cold chain when it fails.

 IIoT sensors completely automate temperature measurements, eliminating time-intense paperwork and manual recording tasks.
 This saves businesses money and time and frees up staff for other important tasks.